Hector's dolphin: Fishing restrictions

 The first marine protected area (MPA) for Hector's dolphin was designated in 1988 at Banks Peninsula, where commercial gill-netting was effectively prohibited out to 4 nmi offshore and recreational gill-netting was subject to seasonal restrictions.
 A second MPA was designated on the west coast of the North Island in 2003.
 Populations continued to decline due to by-catch outside the MPAs.

 Additional protection was introduced in 2008, banning gill-netting within 4 nautical miles of the majority of the South Island's east and south coasts, out to 2 nautical miles (3.7 km) offshore off the South Island's west coast and extending the gillnet ban on the North Island's west coast to 7 nmi offshore.
 Also, restrictions were placed on trawling in some of these areas.
 For further details on these regulations, see the Ministry of Fisheries website.
 Five marine mammal sanctuaries were designated in 2008 to manage nonfishing-related threats to Hector's and Māui dolphins.
 Their regulations include restrictions on mining and seismic acoustic surveys.
 Further restrictions were introduced into Taranaki waters in 2012 and 2013 to protect Māui dolphins.

+The Banks Peninsula Marine Mammal Sanctuary was expanded in 2020, with restrictions introduced on seismic surveying and seabed mining.
+The sanctuary stretches from the Jed River south to the Waitaki River, and extends 20 nautical miles out to sea, a total area of about 14,310 km2.

 The Scientific Committee of the International Whaling Commission has recommended extending protection for Māui dolphin further south to Whanganui and further offshore to 20 nautical miles from the coastline.
 The IUCN has recommended protecting Hector's and Māui dolphins from gill-net and trawl fisheries, from the shoreline to the 100 m depth contour.
+Sustainable fishing practices could also reduce the impacts of fishing on Hector's dolphins and other species.